District of Columbia

 B. Frequency

 Pardon grants to people with D.C.
-Code offenses have in the recent past been rare, with only one issued since 19903, although more than a dozen individual convicted in federal court in the District have been pardoned during that period.
-Source: Office of the Pardon Attorney.
+Code offenses have been rare in the recent past, with only two issued since 19902, although more than a dozen individuals convicted in federal court in the District have been pardoned or had their sentences commuted during that period.
+Source: Office of the Pardon Attorney, Past Clemency Actions.

 III.
 Expungement, sealing, and other record relief